Square Root Of 2 Root 3

 At its core, √(2√3) is a nested radical, a radical expression that contains another radical expression.
 To understand its nature, we need to remember some fundamental concepts:

 • Square Root: The square root of a number x is a value that, when multiplied by itself, equals x.
-For example, the square root of 9 is 3 because 3 * 3 = 9.
+Here's one way to look at it: the square root of 9 is 3 because 3 * 3 = 9.

 • Irrational Numbers: These are numbers that cannot be expressed as a fraction of two integers.
 Examples include √2, π (pi), and e (Euler's number).